ElemeFE/element/examples/docs/en-US/notification.md

       open3() {
         this.$notify({
-          title: 'success',
+          title: 'Success',
-          message: 'This is a successful prompt message',
+          message: 'This is a success message',
           type: 'success'
         });
       },

       open4() {
         this.$notify({
-          title: 'warning',
+          title: 'Warning',
           message: 'This is a warning message',
           type: 'warning'
         });